The Salvation Army’s Airport Chaplain, Major Ian Field, has been experiencing Christmas at one of the UK’s busiest airports for nearly seven years.

 The leader of the Salvation Army in the UK and Ireland has praised staff and service users at a new centre for homeless people.

-Colonel Derek Elvin is a retired Salvation Army officer who lives in London.
-He was the Divisional Commander for South West Scotland at the time of the Lockerbie disaster
+Lieutenant-Colonel Alex Morrice is a retired Salvation Army officer who is currently based in St Albans.
+He was Edinburgh Divisional Commander at the time of the Lockerbie disaster and remained in Lockerbie for several days in the immediate aftermath of the crash.